-People with recurrent genital herpes may reconsider some aspects of sexual intimacy.
+People with recurrent genital herpes may adjust some aspects of sexual intimacy.
 For example, using non-genital forms of sexual contact when skin blisters or ulcers are present.
-It also means considering, if, how and when you are going to tell a sexual partner (see Section 2: Herpes and Relationships, page 14).
+It also means considering if, how and when you are going to tell a sexual partner (see Section 2: Herpes and Relationships, page 17).
 Many people do not understand what it means to have genital herpes or realise how common it is.
-Most people react supportively when told and appreciate and respect your honesty.
+However, most people react supportively when told and appreciate and respect your honesty.
 People who choose not to tell a sexual partner risk the burden of fear, guilt and secrecy.

 In an ongoing relationship where both partners fully understand the chance of transmission, the use of condoms becomes less relevant.

-In a long-term monogamous relationship, when one person gets herpes and the other person is not symptomatic, it is most likely both parties have the virus, so practising safe sex is not necessary as they cannot reinfect each other.
+In a long-term monogamous relationship, when one person gets herpes and the other person is not symptomatic, it is most likely both parties have the virus, so using a condom as a means of protection is not necessary as they cannot reinfect each other.

-For people who experience very frequent herpes recurrences, suppressive antiviral therapy, which reduces the frequency of recurrences, can help reduce the impact the herpes recurrences can have on sexual activity and may reduce the risk of transmission.
+For people who experience problematic herpes recurrences, suppressive antiviral therapy, will help reduce the frequency of outbreaks and will reduce the risk of transmission.